 SEASON START & END: Open beginning of December to late April

-TRAIN: Nearest station is Langen station (15km to Lech) or St. Anton station (20km to Lech)
+TRAIN: Nearest station is Langen am Arlberg station (15km to Lech) or St. Anton station (20km to Lech)

-With a total of 180km pistes there is something for everyone.
+With a total of 300km pistes and 115km local pistes there is something for everyone.
 The lift system is modern with many new lifts having been installed over the last few years.
-For instance the Flexenbahn cable car opened in 2016 which now links the areas of Lech and Zürs with St. Christoph and St. Anton making it the largest ski area in Austria on a par with some of the giant French ski areas.
+For instance the Flexenbahn cable car opened in 2016 which now links the areas of Lech and Zürs with St. Christoph and St. Anton making it one of the largest ski areas in Austria on a par with some of the giant French ski areas.
 It has also reduced the buses between the two regions by 120 buses a day which can only be a good thing for the environment.
-The region tends to get a generous snowfall each year, however 66% of pistes are backed up by snowmachines.
-The White Ring Circuit is not to be missed, linking Lech with Zürs, Zug and Oberlech.
+The region tends to get a generous snowfall each year of up to about 11 metres.
+Due to its location the area tends to receive weather from several different directions, unlike some ski resorts that only receive snow from one aspect, so if it is snowing somewhere in the region, then chances are that Lech Zürs am Arlberg will be getting snow too.

-Beginners can head round the back of the church to a handful of gentle blue pistes far from the maddening alpine crowds.
-Eventually, beginners can head to the lower slopes of Lech where there are a good collection of blue pistes.
+Beginners can head round the back of the church to the handful of gentle blue pistes known as 218 Fluhen, far from the madding alpine crowds.
+Eventually, beginners can head to the lower slopes of Lech where there is a good collection of blue pistes.

 Intermediates can pretty much enjoy most of the mountain area, heading up to the peaks to enjoy the views and the large selection of well groomed reds.

-Whilst Lech and Zürs may only have one black piste, the area does have a total of 36 ski routes which are unprepared, alternatively one can head over to Warth where there are a collection of 11 fabulous black pistes.
+Whilst Lech and Zürs may only have one black piste, the area does have a total of 36 of ski routes which are unprepared, alternatively one can head over to Warth where there is a collection of fabulous black pistes.

 – OFF PISTE –

 There are about 200km of recognised backcountry routes of which the ‘Madloch route’ is the longest at 5.5km.
 It is the only region in Austria to offer heli skiing packages for four skiers and a guide.
-There are two peaks to heliski from, the ‘Mehksack peak’ for experienced skiers, whilst ‘Schneetali-Orgelscharte’ is good for medium skiers.
+There are two peaks to heliski from, the ‘Mehlsack peak’ for experienced skiers, whilst ‘Schneetal-Orgelscharte’ is good for medium skiers.

 Lech – Oberlech – Zürs

 There are many flattering blue pistes lower down the mountain from Oberlech heading down to Lech.
 The Red pistes coming down from the Zuger Hoclicht peak are a lot of fun for carving on, and it is definitely worth checking out some of the quieter red pistes on the Trittkopf side of Zürs where you can really step on the gas.
 It is worth trying your hand at the ‘White Ring’, a 22km circular route that will have you ski a combined vertical descent of 5,500 metres.
 It has a cult status as a race and will have your legs burning by the end.
-The record is currently held by Patrick Ortlieb at 44:35:07.
-For some very tasty Austrian food head over to Der Wolf which is accessible from the top of the Petersbodenbahn and Weibermahdbahn chair lifts and pistes 200 Kriegeralpe and 210 Grubenalpe; the setting is stunning and the food absolutely divine.
+The record is currently held by Markus Weiskopf at 44:10:75

 Warth – Schrocken